Skip to content

 If the function parameters are relatively simple, you can use the GET simplified form to pass parameters, making the interface more intuitive.

-Since parameters passed in the URL cannot distinguish between the string "100" and the integer 100, the function will receive all parameters as strings when called.
-The function needs to perform type conversion on the parameters.
+Since parameters passed in the URL cannot distinguish between the string "100" and the integer 100, when the function is called, all parameters received are strings.
+The function needs to perform type conversion on the parameters itself.

 Text Only